Healthcare never stops. Your communications shouldn’t either.

 The Joint Commission has consistently found communication to be among the top three leading causes of sentinel events (unanticipated events resulting in serious injury or death).
 To reduce the incidence of these events, the organization’s National Patient Safety Goals (NPSGs) include these two communications-related priorities:

-- Getting important test results to the right staff person in a timely fashion
+- Getting important test results to staff in a timely fashion

 - Improving responsiveness to medical equipment alarms